 Park rangers are not the only ones who lead guided hikes, outdoor activities and other family fun in Yosemite Valley.
 Located in the heart of Yosemite Village, the Ansel Adams Gallery leads morning photography walks year-round and offers digital camera classes to help you brush up on your skills (reservations required, fees apply www.anseladams.com/photography-education).

-Between April and October, the Yosemite Art and Education Center inspires visitors to explore their creative side with classes (small donation requested) in watercolor and plein-air painting, ink drawing, travel journaling and more.
-Sign up a day in advance at the nonprofit center, where you can buy art supplies, too.
+Between April and October, the Happy Isles Art and Nature Center inspires visitors to explore their creative side with classes (small donation requested) in watercolor and plein-air painting, ink drawing, travel journaling and more.
+Sign up a day in advance at the Yosemite Conservancy’s nonprofit center, where you can buy art supplies, too.

-From May through September, the Sierra Club’s historic 1904 LeConte Memorial Lodge on Southside Drive offers educational evening programs aimed at curious adults who want to learn more about Yosemite’s ecosystem and cultural history.
-Year-round, the park’s concessionaire, Delaware North Companies (DNC), offers family scavenger hunts, children’s theater and storytelling hours, twilight strolls, stargazing programs and other outdoor activities.
+From May through September, the Sierra Club’s historic 1904 Yosemite Conservation Heritage Center (previously called LeConte Memorial Lodge) on Southside Drive offers educational evening programs aimed at curious adults who want to learn more about Yosemite’s ecosystem and cultural history.
+Programs are presented several evenings each week at 8pm.
+See the current Yosemite Guide for program schedule at www.nps.gov/yose/planyourvisit/guide.htm.

 Educational Programs Elsewhere Around Yosemite National Park